The Fluffy Jackets - In Memoriam - Manny Charlton.

 Manny Charlton's solo-career spanned from "Drool" in 1997 to "Solo" in 2016 so he released several high-quality albums since leaving Nazareth.
 This includes “Hellacious” from 2014, which features an all-star line-up of classic rock legends, including Tim Bogert (formerly of Vanilla Fudge, Cactus and Beck, Bogert & Appice), drummer Walfredo Reyes Jr. (Santana, Traffic, Steve Winwood and Lindsey Buckingham.), Vivian Campbell (Def Leppard), Robert Sarzo (Quiet Riot), Steven Adler (Guns'n'Roses) and a talented New York-based singer, Robyn DeLarenzo

 In 2018, Atom released a "Best of" compilation Creme de la Creme, covering Manny Charlton's solo career (1997-2016).
 In my view, Manny's solo period produced some of the most heartfelt songs that Manny ever recorded in his life.
 Take his self-biographical "My Fathers Eyes" for starters.
-He told me that the words just came to him one day and he wrote it in 2 minutes (Manny never got to meet his biological father), or "She Dances in Cordoba" which is a truly wonderful piece of music featuring flamenco style vocals by Randy Lopez.
+He told me that the words just came to him one day and he wrote it in two minutes (Manny never got to meet his biological father), or "She Dances in Cordoba" which is a truly wonderful piece of music featuring flamenco style vocals by Randy Lopez.